Locks to prevent duplicate installations running at the same time¶

 Lock ... already exists, aborting!"

-if a corresponding lock already exists, which is equivalent to setting
+if a corresponding lock already exists.

 If desired, an alternate location where locks should be created and checked for can be specified via the